Trusted WordPress tutorials, when you need them most.

 It works with all links, including pages outside of your blog or website.
 So, besides letting you share your own content, it’s also the perfect tool for shortening affiliate links.

-To get started, you’ll need to install and activate the Pretty Links plugin.
+To get started, you’ll need to install and activate the free Pretty Links plugin.
 For more details, see our step by step guide on how to install a WordPress plugin.

 Note: There is a Pro version of Pretty Links with more powerful features like keyword auto-linking, link categories, and tags, but for this tutorial, we will be using the free version.